 Can I claim court costs from my tenant?

+Who pays the court costs for an eviction in the UK?
 If the judge awards a possession order with costs, you can recover some of your court expenses from your tenant.
 You may also be able to recover some court costs if this is included in your tenancy contract.
 However, in most cases, the money awarded will be fixed costs rather than the actual expense of the legal proceedings.

 When fixed costs are given, they often cover a court fee of £325-£355, a judgement cost of approximately £57 and costs on commencement depending on how the claim form is served, the number of defendants, and whether judgement is sought concerning rent arrears.
 The court may choose to alter the fixed cost if the defendant has shown unreasonable conduct which added to the claimant’s costs.